nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 ## C++ interop enhancements

-Nim 2.0 takes C++ interop to the next level.
-With the new [virtual](https://nim-lang.github.io/Nim/manual_experimental.html#virtual-pragma) pragma and the extended [constructor](https://nim-lang.github.io/Nim/manual_experimental.html#constructor-pragma) pragma.
+Nim 2.0 takes C++ interop to the next level with the new [virtual](https://nim-lang.github.io/Nim/manual_experimental.html#virtual-pragma) pragma and the extended [constructor](https://nim-lang.github.io/Nim/manual_experimental.html#constructor-pragma) pragma.
-Now one can define constructors and virtual procs that maps to C++ constructors and virtual methods, allowing one to further customize the interoperability.
+Now one can define constructors and virtual procs that map to C++ constructors and virtual methods, allowing one to further customize the interoperability.
 There is also extended support for the [codeGenDecl](https://nim-lang.org/docs/manual.html#implementation-specific-pragmas-codegendecl-pragma) pragma, so that it works on types.

 It's a common pattern in C++ to use inheritance to extend a library.
 Some even use multiple inheritance as a mechanism to make interfaces.